 In comparison, the

-One stark difference between the two viruses is that SARS-CoV-2 is very easily transmittable due to it being an airborne infection, whereas HIV transmission relies on contact with infected bodily fluids.
-Furthermore, people may develop symptoms of COVID-19
+One stark difference between the two viruses is that SARS-CoV-2 is very easily transmittable due to it being an airborne infection, whereas HIV transmission relies on contact with bodily fluids that contain the virus.

-Based on the WHO’s coronavirus (COVID-19) dashboard, there have been over 200 million confirmed COVID-19 cases, including over 4 million deaths due to the disease.
-Meanwhile, since the beginning of the HIV pandemic, there has been almost
+Based on the WHO’s coronavirus (COVID-19) dashboard, there have been over 750 million confirmed COVID-19 cases, including nearly 7 million deaths due to the disease.

-Notably, a 2021 study mentions that more than
+A 2021 review mentions that more than

 In some cases, people may be able to manage and relieve mild symptoms of COVID-19 at home.
-For more severe cases that require hospitalization, the

 The

-Additionally, many safe and effective
+Many safe and effective

+With access to effective treatment, HIV is a manageable condition to live with and people with HIV live full, healthy lives.
 Individuals with HIV receive antiretroviral therapies (ART), which are treatment regimens consisting of two or more drugs that suppress the virus from replicating.
-This can help a person to

 Preventive measures are still in place to prevent the spread of both viruses.
 The

-- modifying sexual practices, including abstinence or condom use
+- modifying sexual practices, including condom use

 - use of pre-exposure prophylaxis (PrEP)